 2015 Conversations, The Center for the Arts, Jackson Hole

 2015 Time Sensitive: Abstracted Landscapes, Daly Projects, Jackson Hole

-2014 Landscape as Metaphor, Oregon College of Art & Craft, Portland
+2014 Landscape as Metaphor, Oregon College of Art and craft; Craft, Portland

 2014 Center of Wonder, Jackson Hole